-Kristina is an instructor for the National Institute of Trial Advocacy (NITA).
+Kristina is a certified instructor for the National Institute of Trial Advocacy (NITA).
 She is co-chair of the Austin Yale Law Alumni Association and has served as vice president of the national Yale Law School Executive Committee.
 She also serves on the board of Court Appointed Special Advocates for Children (CASA) of Travis County.

 - Rovi v.
 Comcast.
 Represents Rovi at the International Trade Commission and in the Southern District of New York in parallel patent infringement actions against Comcast, ARRIS, and Technicolor.
 Favorable ITC Initial Determination.